Is my phone number public on people-search sites?

 Two paths: do it yourself, or use a removal service.
 Both work.
 They trade time for money.

-The DIY Path
+The DIY path

 Every broker runs its own opt-out gauntlet.
 Most require you to find your own listing, click through a removal form, verify your identity (sometimes by email, sometimes by phone), and wait two to six weeks.
 The forms are intentionally annoying.
 Doing this for 50 sites takes most people 20 to 40 hours spread over several months.
 Our opt-out guide walks through the process site by site.